criteo/criteo-api-java-sdk/sdks/retailmedia_preview/docs/ValueResourceInputAccountFeesSearchRequest.md

 # ValueResourceInputAccountFeesSearchRequest

-A top-level object that encapsulates a Criteo API request for a single value objects.
+A top-level object that encapsulates a Criteo API request for a single value object.

 ## Properties